On the Finsler variational nature of autoparallels in metric-affine geometry: Abstract

 \section{Abstract}

-In metric–affine geometry, autoparallels are generically non-variational, i.e.\, they are not the extremals of any action integral.
-The existence of a parameter-invariant action principle for autoparallels is a long standing open problem, which is equivalent to the so-called Finsler metrizability of the connection -- i.e., to the fact that these autoparallels can be interpreted as Finsler geodesics.
+In metric–affine geometry, autoparallels are generically non-variational, i.e.\,, they are not the extremals of any action integral.
+The existence of a parametrization-invariant action principle for autoparallels is a long-standing open problem, which is equivalent to the so-called Finsler metrizability of the connection -- that is, to the fact that these autoparallels can be interpreted as Finsler geodesics.

-In this article, we address this problem for the class of torsion-free affine connections with vectorial nonmetricity, which includes as notable subcases, Weyl and Schrödinger connections.
+In this article, we address this problem for the class of torsion-free affine connections with vectorial nonmetricity, which includes, as notable subcases, Weyl and Schrödinger connections.
 For this class, we determine the necessary and sufficient conditions for the existence of a Finsler Lagrangian that metrizes the connection (and depends only algebraically on the metric and on the nonmetricity defining vector field).
 In the cases where such a Finsler Lagrangian exists, we construct it explicitly.
 In particular, we show that a broad class of such connections is in fact Finsler metrizable, i.e.\,, the autoparallels of these connections are Finsler geodesics.